qlova/seed/Readme.md

 # ![logo](media/logo.png) Qlovaseed [![Godoc](https://godoc.org/github.com/qlova/seed?status.svg)](https://godoc.org/github.com/qlova/seed) [![Go Report Card](https://goreportcard.com/badge/github.com/qlova/seed)](https://goreportcard.com/report/github.com/qlova/seed) [![Build Status](https://travis-ci.org/qlova/seed.svg?branch=master)](https://travis-ci.org/qlova/seed)

-Qlovaseed is a cross-platform Go framework for building apps.
+The cross-platform Go framework for building apps.

-**Please Note:** Qlovaseed is currently very unstable and in heavy development.

-An app written in Qlovaseed spins up a http server to host the app, the executable can be dropped on a public facing web server in order to serve it as a progressive webapp.
-Alternatively, the executable can be distributed to users directly and run as a local application (users must have a compatiable web-browser such as Chrome).

 ## Features

-* Automatically manages pwa service workers, manifests and offline state.
-* Seamless client-server communication.
-* Generates minified & gzipped html, css and javascript.
-* Prerendered by default.
-* **Optional** javascript/html/css (but you don't need it!)
+* Qlovaseed apps are optimised for low-data usage, fast loading times and smooth animations.
+* No need to install, just visit the URL and use app straight away.
+Save it to the homescreen for offline use
+* Cross platform, develop, build and run these apps on almost any device.
+All with the same code.
+* Develop the frontend and backend of an app simultanously, the only 'Full Stack' framework of its kind.

 ![showcase](media/showcase.jpg)

 ## Installing

-You can install Qlovaseed using go get.
+You can get Qlovaseed using go get.
 ```sh
 go get -u -v github.com/qlova/seed
 ```

 ## Getting started

-Create a file called HelloWorld.go and paste in the following contents:
+Create HelloWorld.go file and paste in the following contents:

 ```go
 package main